 - Faculty of Education - BA Educational Studies

 - Glendon students who are preparing to teach French as a Second Language (FSL) in all teaching levels can apply to join the cohort that is held on Glendon campus

 - Glendon students who are preparing to teach subjects other than FSL can apply to the concurrent program that is offered on the Keele campus

 - School of the Arts, Media, Performance & Design

-Students are carefully selected on the basis of academic achievement, oral communication abilities, experience and personal characteristics relevant to the teaching profession.
-The BEd degree is awarded only in conjunction with an academic degree as described above.
+Students are carefully selected on the basis of academic achievement, inclusiveness, experience and personal characteristics relevant to the teaching profession, as articulated in the application.
+The BEd degree is awarded concurrently only in conjunction with an academic degree as described above.

-Students are required to choose from one of three levels:
+Students are required to choose from one of three teaching levels: